Access to abortion pill in limbo after competing rulings

 “In the short term, nothing’s going to change,” Donley said.
 “This is the time to be preparing for the fact that in a week, potentially, mifepristone becomes an unapproved drug in this country.”

 Perrone and Whitehurst reported from Washington.
-Associated Press reporter Gene Johnson in Seattle contributed.
+Associated Press reporter Gene Johnson in Seattle and Claire Rush in Portland, Oregon, contributed.